edgedb/easy-edgedb/README.md

 [Here is all our code so far up to Chapter 1.](chapter_1_code.md)

+## Time to practice

+1. Entering `SELECT my_name = 'Timothy' != 'Benjamin';` returns an error.
+Try adding one character to make it return `{true}`.
+2. Try inserting a `City` called Constantinople, but now known as İstanbul.
+3. Try displaying all the names of the cities in the database.
+(Hint: you can do it in a single line of code and won't need `{}` to do it)

 # Chapter 2 - At the Hotel in Bistritz

 We continue to read the story as we think about the database we need to store the information.
 The important information is in bold: